How We Make Soap At Chagrin Valley

 Why Do Handmade Natural Soaps Need To Cure?

-At this point, the soap is safe to handle and can be used after just a few days.
+At this point, the bars are safe to handle, and most soaps could be used after just a few days.
 However, the quality of this young soap will be quite disappointing.
 It may feel harsh on the skin, produce minimal lather, be very soft, and have a shorter lifespan compared to a fully cured bar.
 Patience is key, as allowing the soap to cure enables it to reach its full potential.

 So What is Soap Curing?